rzelazny/rzelazny/README.md

 # Welcome 👋

-A longtime StepWise software developer, I'm now on my way to being a full stack dev.
+A longtime StepWise software developer, I'm now on my way to being a MERN full stack dev.

 I live in upstate New York with my wife and two adorable dogs.
 I enjoy most forms of nerdery and am a great cook.
 Ask me about my macaroni and cheese championship trophy.